ComedicChimera/whirlwind/Whirlwind/docs/trees.md

 ### Block Statement Components

-ExprNodes made specifically for use in certain block statements (`if`, `else`, ect.) as structural components.
+ExprNodes made specifically for use in certain block statements (`if`, `else`, etc.) as structural components.

 | Name | Parameters | Purpose |
 | ---- | ---------- | ------- |